 (h) damage to a boiler or pressure vessel that results in fire or the rupture of the boiler or pressure vessel;

 (i) damage to a persons transfer apparatus that renders it unserviceable, or a free fall of a persons transfer apparatus; or

 Minor Injury Record

 (2) The record must contain

-279 (1) If the investigation referred to in section 276 discloses that a hazardous occurrence resulted in the death of an employee, a missing employee, a disabling injury to an employee or an employee’s loss of consciousness by as a result of electric shock or a toxic or oxygen-deficient atmosphere, the employer must prepare a report in writing including the following information:
+279 (1) If the investigation referred to in section 276 discloses that a hazardous occurrence resulted in the death of an employee, a missing employee, a disabling injury to an employee or an employee’s loss of consciousness as a result of electric shock or a toxic or oxygen-deficient atmosphere, the employer must prepare a report in writing that includes the following information:

 (a) the type of result of the hazardous occurrence;

 (b) the employer’s name, mailing address and telephone number;